Khumbize/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Write a script that creates a table called first table Write a script that prints the full description of the table Write a script that lists all rows of the table
-Write a script that inserts a new row in the table
+Write a script that inserts a new row in the table.